 Are you an electrician or lighting technician working in broadcasting or film?
 If so this course is essential for you.

-The new City - Guilds NA7909(3) is an accredited training programme that replaces the old Skillset Certificate in Temporary Electrical Systems (SCiTES).
+The new NAPIT NA7909-(3) accredited by City & Guilds is a training programme that replaces the old Skillset Certificate in Temporary Electrical Systems (SCiTES).
 The course has been created for all of those working with temporary power, particularly (but not exclusively) in the broadcast/film, theatre, festivals, shows and exhibition industries.

 This earlier Skillset certificate has been incredibly successful and key feedback was that it should include a practical element.
 This has been taken on board and it now comprises a third day of practical testing and inspection assessment.
 The existing course plus this new third day has been recognised by City and Guilds and is now available as an accredited training program.